Loss of Depth Perception

 Loss of depth perception is a common symptom of macular degeneration.
-Depth perception is the ability to determine space and distance between objects.
+Depth perception is the ability to determine space and distance between objects in three dimensions.

 Because depth perception requires two eyes with healthy vision, loss of depth perception is often another sign of AMD.
 So even if one has a "good" eye, but the other eye has low vision, depth perception is affected.